jasminlei/create-a-dog/README.md

 This project was built for the **Full Stack Open (University of Helsinki)** course, specifically for the **Continuous Integration** section: https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-continuous-integration

+Other exercises are of the course are here: https://github.com/jasminlei/fs-pokedex-ci

 The app is deployed here: https://create-a-dog.fly.dev/

 ## Stack